justinbwilliams01-cell/Fall26_G6/README.md

 ## TEAMMATE  #3

-### About Me
+### Demetric Noble - About Me
-My name is demetric noble, and I am a Computer Science major at Albany State University.
+My name is Demetric Noble, and I am a Computer Science major at Albany State University.
 I am interested in technology and gaining more experience with the process of designing and developing computer applications.
 I enjoy solving problems, working as part of a team, and developing skills that can be applied to future technology projects.

 ### My Role - UI/UX Designer and Documentation Lead